BY TAYLOR WADE

 For twenty seven years, she thought he was the one person holding her back.
 She was now free.
 "There was a lot of relief.
 There was a huge weight lifted off my shoulders.
 I didn’t have to cook all the time.
 I didn’t have to clean all the time.”
 Even though she felt free to do as she pleased, she still never dated.
 Things started getting harder.
 She would call her daughter saying how lonely she was.

 She was independent when there were lots of people depending on her.
 However, post-divorce, there was nobody to support her or depend on her.
 Her coupled friends neglected her now that she was classified under being a ‘single’.
 Invitations to social gatherings stopped flooding in.
-She felt as if the only people she could rely on
+She felt as if the only people she could rely on were her daughters, and even they didn’t have enough time to spend with their mother.

 He started dating.
 However, the book didn’t tell him how not to talk about his ex-wife.
 He wasn’t over her and it wasn’t clear if he would ever stop loving her.
 Nonetheless, he wanted to be married again.
 He had Iranian relatives introduce him to a young lady and within months he was engaged.